 The Doctor of Science in Physical Therapy (DScPT) degree represents the highest clinical specialty doctorate in the world.
 It is an advanced degree for bachelors, masters, and doctorally trained physical therapists.
 It is an unique degree designed to not only train the clinician to become a direct access provider and a competent researcher, but will also train the clinician to become a specialist in the area of orthopedic manual therapy.
 Andrews University is partnered with the North American Institute of Orthopedic Manual Therapy (NAIOMT), an APTA accredited fellowship program, to provide the clinician with the skills to become a certified manipulative therapist.
 This degree will further enhance key areas such as medical screening, differential diagnosis, education, research, therapeutic exercise prescription, imaging and laboratory science, along with clinical leadership.
 This degree truly allows the clinician to be a master clinician, a teacher and a researcher.
 Many of our graduates are faculty members at Universities within the United States and Canada attesting to the terminal nature of this degree.
-Our On Campus format, especially for the international physical therapist, is offered in a full-time format with the student eligible for the appropriate student visa to attend.
+Our On Campus format is offered in a full-time format with the student eligible for the appropriate student visa to attend.
 The program is 3 years, 9 semesters long.

 A. PROGRAM COMPOSITION - Main DScPT Track